Creating a Usdview Plugin

 Setting Up a PluginContainer

 First, we'll create a new directory to hold our new plugin.
-We can put this directory anywhere, but it's a good idea to nest it in a directory that can hold other plugins in case we want to install more in the future.
+We can put this directory anywhere that our USD build will look for plugins, but it's a good idea to nest it in a directory that can hold other plugins in case we want to install more in the future.

 mkdir -p <some path>/usdviewPlugins/tutorialPlugin/